Financial Inclusion: Access to Bank Accounts

 Unbanked and Underbanked Consumers

-According to the Federal Reserve Survey of Consumer Finances (SCF) in 2022, 6% of households in the United States were unbanked, meaning that they did not have bank accounts.
-This is a steep decline from the beginning of the survey in 1989, when roughly 14% of households were unbanked, and a modest decline from 2007, when 8% of households were unbanked (Figure 1).
+According to the Federal Reserve Survey of Consumer Finances (SCF) in 2022, 4.4% of households in the United States were unbanked, meaning that they did not have bank checking accounts, savings accounts, or money market accounts.
+This percentage was in line with the 2023 FDIC National Survey of Unbanked and Underbanked Households, which found that 4.2% of households were unbanked, without checking or savings accounts.
+This was a steep decline from the beginning of the SCF in 1989, when roughly 14% of households were unbanked, and a modest decline from 2007, when 8% of households were unbanked (Figure 1).
+The efficient unbanked share is likely not 0%, as there may be a certain percentage of the population that prefers not to hold a banking account.

 Figure 1.
 Percentage of Unbanked American Households

-Source: Updated from Boel and Zimmerman, Unbanked in America: A Review of the Literature.
-Note: The FDIC and SCF have separate estimates of unbanked households, relying on surveys of American households.
-These surveys have similar methodologies, but the SCF has a longer historical time series and a smaller sample size.
+Note: The FDIC and Federal Reserve SCF have separate estimates of unbanked households, relying on surveys of American households.
+These surveys have similar methodologies, but the SCF has a longer historical time series, slightly different measurement of "unbanked," and a smaller sample size.

 Unbanked consumers are more likely to be lower income, racial or ethnic minorities, or in rural areas compared with the general U.S. population.
-According to the FDIC’s 2021 National Survey of Unbanked and Underbanked Households, the states with the highest unbanked shares are Mississippi (11.1%) and Louisiana (8.1%).
+According to the FDIC's 2023 survey, the states with the highest unbanked shares are Mississippi (9.4%) and Louisiana (8.0%).

-In addition, according to the FDIC, another 18.7% of households were underbanked, meaning that although these households had bank accounts, they obtained certain nonbank financial services at least once in the past year.
-These nonbank financial products, called alternative financial services, include check cashing, money orders, payday loans, auto title loans, pawn shop loans, refund anticipation loans, and rent-to-own services.
+In addition, according to the FDIC, another 14.2% of households were underbanked, meaning that although these households had bank accounts, they obtained certain nonbank financial services at least once in the past year.
+These nonbank financial products, called "alternative financial services," include check cashing, money orders, payday loans, auto title loans, pawn shop loans, refund anticipation loans, and rent-to-own services.

 Possible Policy Responses